stephaneVercouillieBMID/slate/source/workingVersion.html.md

  ## Customize the user consent screen
 Consent is used to allow an end user to grant a client access to resources and consent screen describes the information that the user is releasing and the terms that apply.

-You request access to the information user release and
+You request access to the information user release and You request access to this information using the [`scope`]

- SP provides
+ S provides

  - Partner name, description and localized labels
  - Services' name, description and localized labels